HajiMuhammadHafidzuddinHajiUmar/ProCrass---a-task-mananger/README.md

 # What is this

 This is a demo of a 'task manager'.
-It's work done by Group 9 of coding.bn hackaton 2023 which consists of:
+It's work done by Group 9 for coding.bn hackaton 2023 which consists of members:

 https://github.com/HajiMuhammadHafidzuddinHajiUmar
 https://github.com/SaifuddinJumin